Pros and Cons of Microservices¶

 -

-Initial Productivity Boost: Microservices can speed up early development by allowing teams to build, test, and deploy their services independently.
-This autonomy reduces bottlenecks caused by large, monolithic codebases and enables faster iteration, especially in large organizations with multiple teams working simultaneously.
+Early Productivity Gains: By enabling teams to build, test, and deploy their services independently, microservices can accelerate early development cycles.
+This independence reduces bottlenecks typically seen with large monolithic codebases and supports faster iteration, especially in large organizations where multiple teams collaborate on the same product.

 -